macOS Gatekeeper warnings

 Apple’s rollout of stricter notarization requirements affected the notarization

-first run Logstash that interrupts it, you will need to take an action to allow it
+first run Logstash, you need to take an action to allow it to run.

 To prevent Gatekeeper checks on the Logstash files, run the following command on the